mbientlab/MetaWear-SDK-Cpp/cppdocs/source/colordetector.rst

 Color Detector
 ==============
+The light sensor works by shining a white light at an object and then recording the reflected colour.
+It can also record the intensity of the reflection (brightness).
+Through red, green and blue colour filters the photodiode converts the amount of light to current.

 MetaEnvironment boards come equipped with a `TCS34725 <http://ams.com/eng/Products/Light-Sensors/Color-Sensors/TCS34725>`_ color detector.
 Enums and functions for interacting with this sensor are defined in the `colordetector_tcs34725.h <https://mbientlab.com/docs/metawear/cpp/latest/colordetector__tcs34725_8h.html>`_ header file.